sassoftware/devsascom-rest-api-samples/DecisionManagement/scoreDefinitions.md

 ```

 ### Getting the Mapped Code for Score Objects
-Here is an example of <a name='GetMappedcodeScoreObjects'>getting the mapped code for score objects</a>.
+Here is an example of <a name='get-mapped-code-score-objects'>getting the mapped code for score objects</a>.
 ```json
 {
   "POST": "/definitions/{definitionId}/mappedCode",